-I know most of us immediately think pink and red when it comes to Valentines Decor!
-But I don’t personally feel that your decor style has to change drastically to create a fun and festive Valentines table.
+I know most of us immediately think pink and red when it comes to Valentine’s Decor!
+However, what about a neutral Valentine’s Decor?

 But for now, let’s get started.

-Let’s begin with a neutral table and here are some step by step methods I use when planning my table.
+Let’s begin with a neutral table, and here are some step-by-step methods I use when planning my table.

 This helps to keep the table setting from disappearing on the table.
-Here I’ve used woven place mats and the table runner is a handcrafted macrame runner.
-Both adding lots of texture immediately.
+I’ve used woven placemats, and the table runner is a handcrafted macrame runner.
+Both add lots of texture immediately.

-Next I add a couple of my DIY heart garlands.
+Next, I add a couple of my DIY heart garlands.
 These were made using old music sheets and red construction paper.
 I strung them together with jute twine.

-Next I used a combination of new large white plates and vintage ironstone plates.
+Next, I used a combination of new large white plates and vintage ironstone plates.
 I love mixing old and new!

-I then added these french ironstone bowls on top of the plates.
-Inside I tucked another of the hearts cut from old sheet music and held them in place with a cute little white bird.
+I then added these French ironstone bowls on top of the plates.
+Inside, I tucked another of the hearts cut from old sheet music and held them in place with a cute little white bird.
 We’ll assume it’s a LOVE bird.

 To keep the sheet music theme going, I made silverware cones from old hymnal pages and tied them with some red check fabric I had on hand.
 I placed them on a white napkin for added impact.

-It’s important to keep these pieces in varying heights.
-So I placed one on the cake stand and one on the table beside it.
+It’s important to keep these pieces at varying heights.
+So I placed one on the vintage milk glass cake stand and one on the table beside it.

 I was able to create this whole table with mostly items I’ve had on hand for some time.
 I used a few new thrift store finds that literally cost pennies.
 The macrame table runner and the eucalyptus ring are new items for Spring!
 This neutral table is complete with my Spring Cow Painting “Faith”!

-Traditional Valentines Colors
+Traditional Valentines Colors For Your Dining Table

 I was able to pick a few new daffodils blooms yesterday!
-(I know, crazy here in Feburary!)
-They are so lovely and I had to incorporate them into this fun, festive table.
+(I know, crazy here in February!)
+They are so lovely, and I had to incorporate them into this fun, festive table.

-As you can tell, I like a bird theme whether Traditional Colors or Neutral!
+As you can tell, I like a bird theme, whether Traditional Colors or Neutral!
 Here are a few of the planning steps that went into creating this table setting.